 The University of Michigan International Institute brings together distinguished and diverse faculty and scholars with deep area studies and international expertise to enrich the university’s intellectual environment and provide the U-M community with the knowledge, tools, and experience to become informed and active global citizens.

-The Islamic Studies Program (ISP) serves students, faculty, and the extramural community by promoting the understanding of global Islamic culture and Muslim societies worldwide, through pioneering research, innovative instruction, and a commitment to building partnerships on campus and beyond.
+The Global Islamic Studies Center (GISC) serves students, faculty, and the extramural community by promoting the understanding of global Islamic culture and Muslim societies worldwide, through pioneering research, innovative instruction, and a commitment to building partnerships on campus and beyond.
 It mobilizes U-M’s outstanding faculty to contribute to instruction, research, and public affairs programming.
-ISP is designed to establish the University of Michigan as a national leader in the field of Islamic studies, benefiting undergraduate and graduate students and faculty.
+GISC is designed to establish the University of Michigan as a national leader in the field of Islamic studies, benefiting undergraduate and graduate students and faculty.